emijerochim/smartbrain-api/README.md

 The following environment variables are used in this code:

-- `PGHOST`: the hostname of the PostgreSQL database
+- `PGHOST` : the hostname of the PostgreSQL database
-- `PGNAME`: the name of the PostgreSQL database
+- `PGNAME` : the name of the PostgreSQL database
-- `PGUSER`: the username to connect to the PostgreSQL database
+- `PGUSER` : the username to connect to the PostgreSQL database
-- `PGPASSWORD`: the password to connect to the PostgreSQL database
+- `PGPASSWORD` : the password to connect to the PostgreSQL database
-- `PGPORT`: the port to use when connecting to the PostgreSQL database
+- `PGPORT` : the port to use when connecting to the PostgreSQL database
-- `JWT_KEY`: the secret key to sign JSON web tokens with
+- `JWT_KEY` : the secret key to sign JSON web tokens with
-- `PORT`: the port number to run the web server on
+- `PORT` : the port number to run the web server on

-## Running the Code ▶️

-1. Copy the code into a file named `index.js` in a new project directory.
-2. Run `npm init` to create a `package.json` file for the project.
-3. Install the required packages by running `npm install express dotenv jsonwebtoken cors pg`.
-4. Create a `.env` file in the project directory and set the environment variables.
-5. Run the code with `node index.js`.

-________________
+## Logs 🗃️

 The database should connect and log the message